sentrysoftware/metricshub/hws-otel-collector/src/site/markdown/prometheus/alertmanager.md

-keywords: alerts, rules, thresholds, prometheus
+keywords: AlertManager, alerts, rules, thresholds, prometheus
 description: ${project.name} ships with pre-made alert rules for Prometheus AlertManager, to trigger alerts when a hardware problem is detected.

 # Prometheus AlertManager